gsu-protocol/omnia/README.md

 ### Running E2E Tests

 For E2E tests you need Docker to be installed and some basic predefined tools.
-We use `smocker` for mocking Exchange API requests/responses and local `geth` for omnia relayer tests.
+We use `smocker` for mocking Exchange API requests/responses and local `geth` for omnia relay tests.
 To setup environment you can use this command:

 ```bash